apache/shardingsphere-elasticjob/docs/content/faq/_index.en.md

 Answer:

 ElasticJob will obtain the local IP when performing task scheduling, and it may be slow to obtain the IP for the first time.
 Try to set -Djava.net.preferIPv4Stack=true.

+## 12. In Windows env, run ShardingSphere-ElasticJob-UI, could not find or load main class org.apache.shardingsphere.elasticjob.lite.ui.Bootstrap.
+Why?

+Answer£º

+Some decompression tools may truncate the file name when decompressing the ShardingSphere-ElasticJob-UI binary package, resulting in some classes not being found

+Open cmd.exe and execute the following command:

+tar zxvf apache-shardingsphere-elasticjob-${RELEASE.VERSION}-lite-ui-bin.tar.gz